KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 As usual, the "hallway track" was an invaluable opportunity to network.
 The connections made were too numerous to list all, but here are a few highlights:

-It was a pleasure to chat with PSF Director [Lorena Mesa](https://twitter.com/loooorenanicole) about PSF diversity initiatives, and meet for the first time PyCon US 2019 and 2020 Financial Co-chair [Jigyasa Grover](https://twitter.com/jigyasa_grover).
+It was a pleasure to chat with PSF Director [Lorena Mesa](https://twitter.com/loooorenanicole) about PSF diversity initiatives, and meet for the first time PyCon US 2019 and 2020 Financial Co-Chair [Jigyasa Grover](https://twitter.com/jigyasa_grover).

-While mentioning to Meg Ray that perhaps there were some lessons in her talk that I could apply to my work as an open-source maintainer, we arranged for her to pick my brain about my experiences as DjangoCon Website Chair and Pinax Maintainer as she embarks on the new open-source PSF Education landing page.
+While mentioning to Meg Ray that perhaps there were some lessons in her talk that I could apply to my work as an open-source maintainer, we arranged for her to pick my brain about my experiences as [DjangoCon US Website](https://2019.djangocon.us/) Chair and Co-Chair and [Pinax](https://github.com/pinax) Maintainer as she embarks on the new open-source PSF Education landing page.

 During the last few hours of PyGotham, I also serendipitiously met employees of three companies that have had a huge impact on my life, and was offered tours of the San Francisco-based headquarters of all three.
 Fun!